 We know there’s been a lot of chatter about changes to your electric bill.
 This is happening because of a few separate things going on with utility bill rates.
 As electric costs change, AEP Ohio’s priority remains being transparent with our customers while keeping bills fair, predictable and easy to understand.

 We’re working hard to push for changes in this process so things are clearer for you and everyone else we serve.
 Ultimately, the impact to your electric bill each month continues to depend heavily on how much electricity you use and where you get your electric generation supply from.
-Ohioans can choose to receive their generation supply from a Competitive Retail Electric Service (CRES) provider or remain on AEP Ohio’s Standard Service Offer (SSO) rate, where generation charges are passed through, dollar for dollar, with no markup.

 As of March 23, our records indicate that you receive the generation portion of your bill from a CRES provider or live in a community that uses a CRES provider through governmental aggregation.
+Any changes to this part of your bill are not related to AEP Ohio.

 - Transmission costs increasing by about $7.90.